Cross-Domain Semi-Supervised Organ Detection

 TL;DR: Cross-Domain Semi-Supervised Organ Detection

-Abstract: Accurate 3D organ detection in Computed Tomography (CT) imaging is crucial for various clinical applications.
-However, learning-based detection models rely on large, annotated datasets obtained from diverse imaging devices across multiple healthcare institutions, which are expensive and labor-intensive to acquire.
-Traditional semi-supervised approaches often rely solely on unlabeled target data, neglecting the benefits of a few labeled target samples.
+Abstract: Domain adaptation for 3D organ detection in CT imaging is challenging due to variations in scanner types, imaging protocols, and overall acquisition conditions.
+As supervised detection models require large, annotated datasets from diverse scanners and institutions, semi-supervised approaches have gained attention for their ability to leverage limited unlabeled target data.
+However, traditional semi-supervised methods typically fail to make effective use of the few labeled target samples and most often do not yield satisfactory results.
 To address this limitation, we introduce a novel cross-domain semi-supervised detection framework (CDSS-Det) built upon the Transformer-based Organ-DETR model.
-CDSS-Det synergistically integrates pseudo-labeling, curriculum learning, and domain adaptation to enable effective knowledge transfer from a well-annotated source domain to a target domain with limited labels.
+CDSS-Det is a cross-domain semi-supervised framework for 3D organ detection that addresses unreliable pseudo-labels and limited target supervision under domain shift.
+It introduces a curriculum-guided pseudo-labeling mechanism and domain-robust representation learning to enable effective knowledge transfer from a well-annotated source domain to a sparsely labeled target domain.
 Experiments on multi-domain CT datasets demonstrate that incorporating a small number of labeled target samples significantly boosts detection performance over conventional domain adaptation and semi-supervised methods.
-CDSS-Det consistently achieves higher mean Average Precision (mAP), with notable improvements in detecting small organs, and surpasses a fully supervised model trained solely on the labeled target domain by over 10%.
+CDSS-Det consistently achieves higher mean Average Precision (mAP), with notable improvements in detecting small organs, and surpasses a fully supervised model trained solely on the labeled target domain by over 10\%.
 These results underscore the potential of CDSS-Det in efficiently leveraging both labeled and unlabeled target data in cross-domain organ detection, advancing annotation-efficient deep learning models in medical imaging.

 Primary Subject Area: Transfer Learning and Domain Adaptation